Channichthyidae: Evolution

-The icefish are considered a monophyletic group and likely descended from a sluggish demersal ancestor.
+Icefish are considered a monophyletic group and likely descended from a sluggish demersal ancestor.
 The cold, well-mixed, oxygen-rich waters of the Southern Ocean provided an environment where a fish with a low metabolic rate could survive even without hemoglobin, albeit less efficiently.

 When the icefish evolved is unknown; two main competing hypotheses have been postulated.
 The first is that they are only about 6 million years old, appearing after the Southern Ocean cooled significantly.
-The second suggests that they are much older, 15-20 million years.
+The second suggests that they are much older, 15–20 million years.

 Although the evolution of icefish is still disputed, the formation of the Antarctic Polar Frontal Zone (APFZ) and the Antarctic Circumpolar Current (ACC) is widely believed to mark the beginning of the evolution of Antarctic fish.
 The ACC moves in a clockwise northeast direction, and can be up to 10000 km wide.
-This current formed 25-22 million years ago, and thermally isolated the Southern Ocean by separating it from the warm subtropical gyres to the north.
+This current formed 25–22 million years ago, and thermally isolated the Southern Ocean by separating it from the warm subtropical gyres to the north.

 During the mid-Tertiary period, a species crash in the Southern Ocean opened up wide range of empty niches to colonize.
 Despite the hemoglobin-less mutants being less fit, the lack of competition allowed even the mutants to leave descendants that colonized empty habitats and evolved compensations for their mutations.
 Later, the periodic openings of fjords created habitats that were colonized by a few individuals.
-These conditions may have also allowed for the loss of myoglobin.
+These conditions may have further allowed for the loss of myoglobin.